edmundsj/AD7766DevBoard/README.rst

 - I have no fucking idea how to increase the sourceMeter compliance from 105uA.
 I did it before, but I can't seem to be able to do it again.
 - The noise from the single-ended board is actually not much better with the keithley than the Tekpower source.
 I NEED to get my new PCB working so that everything can be on the same PCB and I don't have to deal with the pickup of these wires.

+TO TEST:
+_________
+- Make sure the MISO pin isn't being unintentionally driven by the ADC.
+Try cutting the trace on the PCB or setting the pinMode to input.